joshtynjala/actionscript-3.0-developers-guide/display/display-programming/animating-objects.md

 When the user clicks the circle, the function `fadeCircle()` is subscribed as a listener of the `enterFrame` event, meaning it begins to be called once per frame.
-That function fades `circle` by changing its `alpha` property, so once per frame the circle’s `alpha` decreases by .05 (5 percent) and the screen is updated.
+That function fades `circle` by changing its `alpha` property, so once per frame the circle's `alpha` decreases by .05 (5 percent) and the screen is updated.
 Eventually, when the `alpha` value is 0 ( `circle` is completely transparent), the `fadeCircle()` function is removed as an event listener, ending the animation.